coldbox-modules/module-template/readme.md

-# Module Template
+# Ortus Module Template
-This module template will allow you to have a test harness, build scripts and travis integration.
+This module template will allow you to have a test harness, build scripts, travis integration and automatic ForgeBox publishing for Ortus Modules.

-##LICENSE
+## LICENSE
 Apache License, Version 2.0.